 Commonly known as Muladhara, the Root chakra can be located at the base of your spine.

 For its symbol, the Root chakra is represented by an upside-down triangle that symbolizes the earth.
-Furthermore, the outer four petals represent the mind, intellect, consciousness, and ego.
+Furthermore, the outer four petals represent the mind, intellect, consciousness, and ego (learn more about ego death).

 Sacral Chakra Symbol (Svadhishthana)